flutter/website/src/content/app-architecture/case-study/ui-layer.md

 In the ViewModel example,
 two objects are needed to render the view.
-As the UI state for any given model grows in complexity, a ViewModel may have many more pieces of data from many more repositories exposed to the view.
+As the UI state for any given model grows in complexity, a ViewModel might have many more pieces of data from many more repositories exposed to the view.
 In some cases,
-you may want to create objects that specifically represent the UI state.
+you might want to create objects that specifically represent the UI state.
-For example, I could create a class called `HomeUiState`.
+For example, you could create a class named `HomeUiState`.
 :::